IPGP/rinexmod/README.md

 `05 - Less than two epochs in the file, reject`

-Not enought data in the file to extract a sample rate, and data not relevant because insuficient.
+Not enought data in the file to extract a sample rate, and data not relevant because insufficient.
 Reject the file.

 `30 - Input and output folders are the same !`